seasonpaudel/Cinetique/README.md

 # 🎬 Cinetique – Movie Booking Web Application

 ## 📖 Overview
 **Cinetique** is a web-based movie booking platform designed to simplify how cinema enthusiasts in Nepal discover, reserve, and purchase tickets for their favorite films.
-This project was developed as an academic learning initiative to explore full-stack web development, API integration, and modern UI/UX design using advanced web technologies.

 ---